Grove Collaborative

 How do you store dryer balls?

 You can store dyer balls in a well-ventilated area to avoid picking up odors or retaining moisture.
-We recommend you do not store them in a plastic bag for that reason.
+We recommend not storing them in a plastic bag for that reason.

 GROVE TIP

-You can also attach a safety pin, which diffuses static electricity because it's made of metal.
+You can also attach a safety pin, which diffuses static electricity due to its metallic properties.

 Mrs. Meyers cleaning products and Grove Co. cleaning caddy